 Escobariopsis gracilis, Krainzia gracilis, Mammillaria fragilis, Mammillaria gracilis var. pulchella

 Mammillaria vetula subsp. gracilis, also known as Mammillaria gracilis, is a small cactus with bright green cylindrical stems densely covered with white spines.
-It offsets freely to form large spiny clumps.
+It offsets freely to form large clumps.
 The stems are up to 5.2 inches (13 cm) long and up to 1.2 inches (3 cm) in diameter.
 They fall off easily but readily reroot.
 All spines are usually radial, but occasionally there are 1 to 5 dark-brown central spines.
 Flowers are creamy to pale yellow with pinkish or brownish mid-stripe and usually appear in spring but also in late summer and fall.
 They are up to 0.5 inches (1.3 cm) long with an equal diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).